groundxai/groundx-sdks/sdks/python/README.md

 ##### n: `int`<a id="n-int"></a>

-The maximum number of returned documents.
+The maximum number of returned buckets.
 Accepts 1-100 with a default of 20.

 ##### next_token: `str`<a id="next_token-str"></a>

 A token for pagination.
-If the number of documents for a given query is larger than n, the response will include a \"nextToken\" value.
-That token can be included in this field to retrieve the next batch of n documents.
+If the number of buckets for a given query is larger than n, the response will include a \"nextToken\" value.
+That token can be included in this field to retrieve the next batch of n buckets.

 #### 🔄 Return<a id="🔄-return"></a>